lowRISC/opentitan/hw/ip/rstmgr/doc/_index.md

 ## Crash Dump Information

 The reset manager manages crash dump information for software debugging across unexpected resets and watchdogs.
-When enabled, the latest alert information and latest cpu information are captured in always-on registers.
+When enabled, the latest alert information and latest CPU information are captured in always-on registers.

-When the software resumes after the reset, it is then able to examine the last cpu state or the last set of alert information to understand why the system has reset.
+When the software resumes after the reset, it is then able to examine the last CPU state or the last set of alert information to understand why the system has reset.

 The enable for such debug capture can be locked such that it never captures.